Atashnezhad/DrillBitVision/README.md

-# Drill Bit Classifier
+# Drill Vision

 [![Python 3.9](https://img.shields.io/badge/python-3.9-blue.svg)](https://www.python.org/downloads/release/python-360/)
 ![GitHub CI](https://github.com/Atashnezhad/DrillBitVision/actions/workflows/main.yml/badge.svg)
 [![Downloads](https://static.pepy.tech/badge/drillvision)](https://pepy.tech/project/drillvision)

-The Drill Bit Classifier is an app that uses a Convolutional Neural Network (CNN) to classify images of drill bits.
-The app can be used by machinists and engineers to quickly and accurately identify the type of drill bit required for a particular job.

 ## Description:
+The Drill Vision is a Python library for training, evaluating, and visualizing neural network models specifically initially tailored to subject with focus on drilling engineering classification tasks.
+However, it has since evolved to support general classification problems beyond drilling bits.
+With Drill Vision, you can effortlessly assemble and train models, make predictions, and generate visualizations for various classification applications, including but not limited to drilling bits.

 ### Preprocessing Module
 The code is for image preprocessing for a neural network.
 It contains functions to download images from Bing, read data from a directory,